sanjam-m/ACS-Project/README.md

 In this project we will deploy a Dev environment with auto scaling and load balancing features.
 Follow the steps in the README file.

-1. Create a S3 bucket for to load images
+1. Create a S3 bucket to load images

--Create a public bucket with name as mentioned below and upload 2 images from the path (Final_Project-ACS730/terraform/modules/asg/):
+-Create a public bucket with name as mentioned below and upload 2 images from the path ():

-Bucket name - website-images-project
+Bucket name -

 Image1 - .jpeg